openkfw/mapme.protectedareas/README.md

 # MAPME Protected Areas
 This file contains information on the general goals of the project.
-For details on the repository, open-source code and information on how to contribute please have a look at our contribution description (insert link here).
-If you want to use the source code of this repository to create your own analysis, please have a look at our documentation pages (insert link here).
-If you are interested in the results of our portfolio analysis and impact evaluation please visit our reporting sites (insert link here).
+For details on the repository, open-source code and information on how to contribute please have a look at our contribution description (currently in contributions.md).
+If you want to use the source code of this repository to create your own analysis, please have a look at our documentation pages (currently in contributions.md).
+If you are interested in the results of our portfolio analysis and impact evaluation please visit our reporting sites (insert link here later).

 ## Goal of this repository and project